 In 2018, renewables accounted for only 17.4% of Japan’s energy mix.
 A figure that is significantly lower than European countries for example, according to the Institute for Sustainable Energy Policies.
 The government has set the target for 22-24% renewable energy by 2030, which has received some criticism for its lack of ambition.
-Furthermore, Japan is facing backlash due to its dependence on fossil fuels such as coal – which accounts for almost 30% of their energy production and makes the country the third-largest importer after India and China.
+Furthermore, Japan is facing backlash due to its dependence on fossil fuels such as coal – which accounts for almost 30% of energy production and makes the country the third-largest importer after India and China.

 Fukushima leading the way